designing Conversations about the future

 An Integral Frame lets us identify four types of conversations about the future that we need to have to become futures ready.
 Each of these four types is considered to be equally important because organisations can't become futures ready unless people have engaged in each of these conversation spaces at some time.

 Conversations about the future are centred on two primary activities - Anticipating the Future in the left hand quadrants, and Co-creating the Future in the right hand quadrants.
 The left hand quadrants are about building personal and cultural futures agency in organisations.
 The right hand quadrants - where conversations about the future take place - are about mapping pathways to possible futures to inform strategic action today.
-The figure here shows this integral frame for conversations about the future.
+The figure here shows the first version of this integral frame for conversations about the future.

 Anticipating the future on the left hand side is all about agency - our ability to recognise our capacity to take action to shape the future today, both individually and collectively.
 This includes understanding our individual and collective mindsets, our ways of making sense of and constructing our reality.
 For organisations, culture is necessarily part of this agency.
 Anticipating the future is the intangible side of becoming futures ready - it happens in our minds as individuals and it emerges over time as cultural norms, rituals and practices as we come together in organisations.